gravplats/crowbar/README.md

 Troubleshooting
 ---------------

 Crowbar is built using the ASP.NET MVC 3 assembly.
-If you're using ASP.NET MVC 4 and experience odd behavior consider adding a binding redirect in the root Web.config.
+If you're using ASP.NET MVC 4 then you should add a binding redirect in the root Web.config.

 ``` xml
   <configuration>